mvysny/mvysny.github.io/_posts/2024-1-11-gradle-build-cache.md

 ```

 Even though the task was not up-to-date (since we deleted the `build/` folder via `./gradlew clean`), Gradle was still
-able to avoid running the task since it re-used the build cache and copied the output files from its cache.
+able to avoid running the task since it leveraged its build cache and copied the output files from its cache.

 To force the re-run of the task, either omit the `--build-cache` command-line switch,
 or delete the build cache: